What Fireworks Feel like When You Have PTSD

 You’re not alone on the rooftop, gripping the railing.
 You’re not alone in the back room, crying quietly.
 You’re not alone in your bedroom while the sky explodes outside.

-Because freedom doesn’t always look like fireworks.
+Because freedom doesn’t always look like fireworks, sometimes, it looks like peace.

 And I hope you find yours…however quiet, however small.